Copyright 2005 Rick Harrison

 One can counter that the two theories are not exactly the same, one specifies ET (Crick) while the other only affirms an intelligent designer generally, while allowing that it might be ET (Dembski and Meyer).
 And ID theory says the initial construction of life anywhere would have required intelligent design, while Crick is only saying that arrival of living microbes from space solves the dilemma of how life might have arose on Earth, while leaving unsolved the problem of how it arose in other locations in space.
 Presumably those who highlight this latter difference would want to allow for the possibility that chemistry might be different on other planets, allowing for a plausible accidental production of life, despite the fact that the same is not plausible here.

 But even if such a planetary chemistry were actually discovered it would not prove ID theory to be a non-scientific theory; it would just show ID theory to be wrong as a universal rule.
-We should note also that finding another planet where simple microbial live might have accidentally arisen does not prove that the tree of complex life on Earth arose by accident.
+We should note also that finding another planet where simple microbial life might have accidentally arisen does not prove that the entire tree of complex life on Earth arose by accident.

 Crick, by the way, did not propose dumb aliens as the source of his directed panspermia, the intentional dispersal of living microbes into space; he proposed intelligent ones capable of space science.
 The general structure of Crick’s theory and ID theory are then very much the same: the explanation of life on Earth requires an intelligent source.
-Crick was more specific, saying “a specific kind of intelligent source, physical ETs.”
-However, affirming that life on Earth requires a specific kind of intelligent source also logically entails affirming that life on Earth requires an intelligent source generally.
-If the latter assertion is not properly scientific, neither is the former, as all purely logical entailments of the statement of a theory must be considered as part of the theory.

 While it is true that the scientific versions of ID theory do not obligate including God as an alternative that the theory itself provides for, they do change the intellectual landscape of the larger discussion about religion in venues outside of science.
 They show that life is not an accident.
 They show that evolutionary science does not rule out the existence of God.
 And they inform us that, at least for the present, the source of the element of intelligence necessary for the origin of life remains unknown to science.